mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 {{<img src="landing-after-cropped.png" alt="Screenshot of new landing page" max-width="400px" has-border="true">}}
 {{</gallery>}}

-I wrote previously about how [frustrating and expensive](/tinypilot-redesign) it was working with the design agency, but I'm pleased with the end result.
+I wrote previously about how [frustrating and expensive](/tinypilot-redesign) it was working with the design agency, but I'm pleased with the result.
 My old website looked like a hobby project, and the new design looks like a real company.

-### The TinyPilot team grew from five people to seven
+### The TinyPilot team grew from six people to seven

 At the end of 2021, the TinyPilot team was:

 - Me, the sole founder
-- Two software developers
+- Three software developers
 - Two local staff who handle assembling devices and fulfilling orders
   - One of whom also handled customer service

 At the end of 2022, we added two support engineers and adjusted responsibilities:

 - Me, the sole founder
-- Two software developers
+- **Two** software developers
+  - I let one go after a few months due to poor fit
 - Two local staff who handle assembling devices and fulfilling orders
   - **Both now work on customer service**
 - **Two support engineers**